-Like the Z3, the glass back can feel a little slippery at times, but this becomes less of a problem when the phone's size makes it so much easier to grasp in one hand.
-We're big fans of the new frame, too, as it not only looks great and is comfortable to hold, but it also adds a bit of personality to help separate it from other mid-sized handsets.
+Like the Z3, the glass back can feel a little slippery at times, but this becomes less of a problem when the phone’s size makes it so much easier to grasp in one hand.
+I’m a big fan of the new frame, too, as it not only looks great and is comfortable to hold, but it also adds a bit of personality to help separate it from other mid-sized handsets.

-The screen's colour accuracy was also excellent, as our colour calibrator showed it was displaying 96.7 per cent of the sRGB colour gamut.
-This is exactly what we'd expect to see from a good IPS panel and the screen's high brightness of 482.58cd/m2 helped colours pack plenty of punch.
-It's a shame it couldn't quite match Sony's claim of 600cd/m2 like the Z3, but it's still significantly brighter than other mini handsets such as the Samsung Galaxy S5 Mini and HTC One Mini 2 and we had no problem using the phone outside either.
+The screen’s colour accuracy was also excellent, as the colour calibrator showed it was displaying 96.7 per cent of the sRGB colour gamut.
+This is exactly what I’d expect to see from a good IPS panel and the screen’s high brightness of 482.58cd/m2 helped colours pack plenty of punch.
+It’s a shame it couldn’t quite match Sony’s claim of 600cd/m2 like the Z3, but it’s still significantly brighter than other mini handsets such as the Samsung Galaxy S5 Mini and HTC One Mini 2 and I had no problem using the phone outside either.

 ^ The Xperia Z3 Compact is available in white, black, red and turquoise

 Contrast was great, too, measuring 1,280:1.
-This is actually a fraction higher than the Z3, but both phones showed a high level of detail in all of our test images.
-The Z3 Compact's viewing angles were also superb, as we could see the screen clearly from even the most acute angles, such as when we put it down on our desk or looked at it from the side.
+This is actually a fraction higher than the Z3, but both phones showed a high level of detail in all of my test images.
+The Z3 Compact’s viewing angles were also superb, as we could see the screen clearly from even the most acute angles, such as when I put it down on my desk or looked at it from the side.

 Underneath the screen is where the Z3 Compact really stands out from other mini handsets, though, as Sony’s chosen to use the same 2.5GHz quad-core Qualcomm Snapdragon 801 processor in both the Z3 and Z3 Compact.
 This is unusual for this kind of handset, as it essentially puts the Z3 Compact on a level playing field with both the Z3 and its main competition, such as the Samsung Galaxy S5 and LG G3, making it by far one of the most powerful phones you can buy for under £350.